DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-17-onboarding-wizard-as-google-form.md

     - Confirmation
 ---

 An update on the [original onboarding wizard](/publish-teacher-training-courses/onboarding-wizard).
-This form is an accompaniment to an initial onboarding call, meaning we don’t have to ask and transcribe answers to these questions.
+This form is an accompaniment to an initial onboarding call, meaning we do not have to ask and transcribe answers to these questions.